 minister and an Ordain Ministerial Partner with the United Church of Christ.
 Since 1986, I have served African-American, Anglo, and Hispanic congregations in rural, urban, suburban, and collegiate settings in a variety of denominational appointments: Disciples of Christ, Freewill Baptist, and the United Methodist Church.

-My personal mission is (1) to live a life of integrity and accountability to my spouse, my sons, my family, and Christ's church in gratitude, joy, and faithfulness to God and (2) to use my spiritual and earthly gifts and skills to edify and empower individuals, especial the lay members of local congregations, (a) to become disciples-makers and (b) to find ultimate as well as temporal fulfillment in God.
+My personal mission is (1) to live a life of integrity and accountability to my spouse, my sons, my family, and Christ's church in gratitude, joy, and faithfulness to God and (2) to use my spiritual and earthly gifts and skills to edify and empower lay individuals (a) to become disciples-makers and (b) to find ultimate (as well as temporal) fulfillment in God.

 I received my Bachelor of Liberal Arts degree from Indiana University-Purdue University at Indianapolis where Dr. Theodore Mullins was my advisor and my Master of Divinity degree from Boston University School of Theology where Dr. Simon Parker was my academic advisor.
 I am also a former Ph.D. student and a Disciples Divinity House Scholar at the University of Chicago where Drs.
 Gosta Ahlstrom and Ioan Couliano were my doctoral advisors.

-I am currently a Ph.D. student at Northern Illinois University with a dual major in Linguistics and Rhetorical Studies.
+I am currently a Ph.D. student at Northern Illinois University with a dual major in Linguistics and African-American Literature.
 I eventually hope to add a second doctorate in the History and Literature of Ancient Syria-Palestine and join the growing number of Hebrew scholars seeking to integrate Discourse Analysis/Text Linguistics, Probability Studies, Alternative World Semantic, and Discourse Representational Theory approaches into Biblical Exegesis.